kgroveshok/z80-homebrew/add-ons/ESP32Wifi/README.md

 UART:

-0x60 byte           PUTC           Send a byte on the UART 0x61                GETC           Get byte from the UART
+D 0x60 byte           PUTC           Send a byte on the UART 0x61                GETC           Get byte from the UART